Credible

 Here are some of the best student loan forgiveness programs for doctors:

-• PSLF: Doctors who work for the government or qualifying not-for-profit agencies may be eligible for 100% forgiveness after making 120 monthly payments in an income-driven repayment plan.
+• PSLF: Doctors who work for the government or not-for-profit employers may be eligible for 100% forgiveness after making 120 qualifying payments in an income-driven repayment plan.

-• National Health Service Corps Loan Repayment Program (NHSC): Qualifying health professionals who commit to two years of service at an approved site that provides free or discounted services to Medicare beneficiaries and others could get up to $50,000 in loan repayment through the NHSC Loan Repayment Program.
+• National Health Service Corps Loan Repayment Program (NHSC): Qualifying health professionals who commit to two years of service at an approved site that provides free or discounted services to Medicare beneficiaries and others could get up to $50,000 in loan repayment.

-• NIH Loan Repayment Programs: The National Institutes of Health offers eight Loan Repayment Programs (LRPs) that provide up to $50,000 a year in student loan repayment assistance to doctors and scientists with medical degrees who perform biomedical or biobehavioral research.
+• NIH Loan Repayment Programs: The National Institutes of Health offers multiple Loan Repayment Programs (LRPs) that provide up to $50,000 a year in student loan repayment assistance to doctors and scientists with medical degrees or doctorates who perform biomedical or biobehavioral research.

 • State-based physician loan forgiveness: To attract and retain doctors, many states provide assistance repaying medical school debt.